TTP

 Intercity Trains

-Unfortunately, in almost all cases, intercity trains are boarded by narrow steps, not through platform-level wide doors.
+Older, traditional intercity trains, however, are still boarded by narrow steps, not through platform-level wide doors.
 Major stations may have ramps (initially installed to facilitate baggage handling) or curb cuts, but smaller ones may not.

 Health Care in Turkey